Jimix91/lab-ai-co-pilot/README.md

 > “What are 3 common mistakes junior developers make in DOM manipulation, and how can they be avoided?”

 Who gave the clearest, most useful guidance?
+/*1.
+Directly modifying the DOM too often

+Mistake: Using multiple DOM updates inside loops or repeatedly accessing the DOM for every single change.

+// Inefficient
+const list = document.getElementById('myList');
+for (let i = 0; i < items.length; i++) {
+  const li = document.createElement('li');
+  li.textContent = items[i];
+  list.appendChild(li); // DOM is updated on each iteration }

+Why it’s a problem:

+Each DOM update can trigger reflows and repaints, slowing down performance.

+How to avoid it:

+Use DocumentFragment or build elements in memory first, then append once.

+const list = document.getElementById('myList');
+const fragment = document.createDocumentFragment();

+items.forEach(item => {
+  const li = document.createElement('li');
+  li.textContent = item;
+  fragment.appendChild(li);
+});

+list.appendChild(fragment); // Only one DOM update

+2. Not considering element existence / null checks

+Mistake: Trying to manipulate elements that may not exist, causing runtime errors.

+document.getElementById('nonExistent').textContent = 'Hello'; // Error!

+How to avoid it:

+Always check if the element exists before manipulating it.

+const el = document.getElementById('nonExistent');
+if (el) {
+  el.textContent = 'Hello';
+}

+3. Overusing inline event handlers

+Mistake: Using onclick="..." in HTML instead of properly attaching event listeners.

+Why it’s a problem:

+Reduces separation of concerns (HTML vs JS).

+Harder to manage multiple listeners.

+How to avoid it:

+Use addEventListener in JS.

+const button = document.getElementById('myButton');
+button.addEventListener('click', () => {
+  console.log('Button clicked!');
+});*/

 <br />